Georgian society in Jane Austen's novels: The clergy in Jane Austen's novels

-the Select Vestry
+The Select Vestry

-The business of the parish - essentially everything other than public worship - was conducted by meetings of the select vestry; Membership of the select vestry was commonly by co-option of the current membership, and would be expected to include the leading magistrates and all those regarded as notable gentry within the parish, together with the beneficed incumbent, if resident.
+The business of the parish – essentially everything other than public worship – was conducted by meetings of the select vestry; Membership of the select vestry was commonly by co-option of the current membership, and would be expected to include the leading magistrates and all those regarded as notable gentry within the parish, together with the beneficed incumbent, if resident.
 In 'Emma', the select vestry of Highbury meets in the Crown on a Saturday, and Mr Knightly is clearly the leading figure in their discussions, with Mr Elton apparently in the chair and Mr Cox, Mr Weston and Mr Cole also attending.
-Around a fifth of all public expenditure in England at this period was disposed through meetings of select vestries including the financing of the Overseers of the Poor, the House of Correction, the Beadle, the Poorhouse, the registration of births, marriges and deaths,the collection of rates, the parish school and the upkeep of roads and bridges in the parish.
+Around a fifth of all public expenditure in England at this period was disposed through meetings of select vestries including the financing of the Overseers of the Poor, the House of Correction, the Beadle, the Poorhouse, the registration of births, marriages and deaths, the collection of rates, the parish school and the upkeep of roads and bridges in the parish.
 Local men identified to serve in the Militia would be nominated by them.

 In principle, the responsibility for these functions lay with the 'open vestry', the annual meeting of ratepayers around Easter at which churchwardens were chosen, but in practice select vestries had taken over for all other business.
 Effectively, its meetings governed the local area.